a-b-street/abstreet/docs/design/notes/gui.md

 - could put it in Draw{Bike,Car,Ped}, but then it's duplicated and doesnt cache (only recalculate trace when tick changes or mouseover changes)
 - could keep it in the ambient ShowRoute plugin, but then it's almost hard to understand that mousing over a car also reveals associated buildings...
 - i pretty much want to try attaching some mouseover logic to the car/bike/ped Renderables

+Look at show_route plugin.
+Expressing state changes is awkward.
+Want to make the 'r' key available in Hovering state, but only if we survive the Hovering state.